cristian9217/cristian9217/courses/README.md

 > Web page

-> [!NOTE]
+> The page highlights computer science projects focused on algorithms,
-> The page highlights computer science projects focused on algorithms, data structures, and big data.
-It covers the implementation of tasks like sorting and developing systems to handle large datasets.
+> data structures, and big data.
+It covers the implementation of tasks

-> [!NOTE]
+> like sorting and developing systems to handle large datasets.

-> Highlights information that users should take into account, even when skimming.
+[!NOTE] This alert uses [!NOTE]

 Course page: [Click Here](https://cristian9217.github.io/cristian9217/courses/course.html)